nathandoef/CS50x/README.md

 [Pattern printing.c][1]:    Loops and nested loops are utilized to perform pattern printing

-[greedy.c][2]:    writing a program designed to give a customer back a minimum number of coins for the change they are owed
+[greedy.c][2]:    Writing a program designed to give a customer back a minimum number of coins for the change they are owed
 <p><br/></P>

 ######Week 2 - Cryptography